alem-01/alem_public/subjects/flutter_piscine/bizzCard/README.md

 </center>

 ### **Bonus**
-   Add a Button to make a call to a given number

-> Note: you can only import from package:flutter/ and from Dart standard packages
+   Add qr code, so anyone can scan it and get your full contact